kForth/SimpleWsgiFlask/README.md

 ```
 	Python 2.x.y
 ```
-You'll need to replace youre regular python with python3.
+you'll need to replace youre regular python with python3.

 Here are the basic commands, this will get rid of the old python and pip commands and replace them with the python3 versions.
 ```
 	sudo rm /usr/bin/python